IFA's Mission Statement

 The International Franchise Association Code of Ethics is intended to establish a framework for the implementation of best practices in the franchise relationships of IFA members.
 The Code represents the ideals to which all IFA members agree to subscribe in their franchise relationships.
-The Code is one component of the IFA’s self-regulation program, which also includes the IFA Ombudsman and revisions to the IFA bylaws that will streamline the enforcement mechanism for the Code.
+The Code is one component of the IFA’s self-regulation program, which also include revisions to the IFA bylaws that will streamline the enforcement mechanism for the Code.
 The Code is not intended to anticipate the solution to every challenge that may arise in a franchise relationship, but rather to provide a set of core values that are the basis for the resolution of the challenges that may arise in franchise relationships.
 Also the Code is not intended to establish standards to be applied by third parties, such as the courts, but to create a framework under which IFA and its members will govern themselves.
 The IFA’s members believe that adherence to the values expressed in the IFA Code will result in healthy, productive, and mutually beneficial franchise relationships.
 The Code, like franchising, is dynamic and may be revised to reflect the most current developments in structuring and maintaining franchise relationships.

 TRUST, TRUTH, AND HONESTY:

 Foundations of Franchising

 Every franchise relationship is founded on the mutual commitment of both parties to fulfill their obligations under the franchise agreement.
 Each party will fulfill its obligations, will act consistently with the interests of the brand, and will not act so as to harm the brand and system.
 This willing interdependence between franchisors and franchisees, and the trust and honesty upon which it is founded, has made franchising a worldwide success as a strategy for business growth.